steventan0110/steventan0110.github.io/_pages/about.md

 Hi👋, I'm Weiting (Steven) Tan!
 I'm currently a PhD Candidate in Computer Science at Johns Hopkins University CLSP, advised by Prof. [Philipp Koehn](https://www.cs.jhu.edu/~phi/).
 Previously, I completed my Undergraduate and Master’s degree in Computer Science at JHU, Go Hop!

 My research interest lies at **machine learning** and **natural language processing**.
 In particular, I am interested in efficient and scalable representation learning methods for cross-modal applications.
+I am also interested in derivatives pricing and hedging strategies.

+Recently, I spent most effort focusing on allowing multi-modal agents to seamlessly reason, utilize tools, and interact with users.

 If you have anything to share with me, please feel free to contact me through my email: wtan12 at jhu.edu